Sunagimo & Garlic Scapes Peperoncino (砂肝とにんにくの芽のペペロンチーノ)

 What kind of food is Garlic Scapes??

 Garlic scapes are a very nutritious vegetable.
-Garlic Scapes are a familiar ingredient in stir-fried Chinese cuisine.
+This unusual ingredient is a common ingredient in Chinese stir-fries.

 It is the part of the stalk that garlic grows to produce flowers.
 It has a nice crunchy texture.
 The scent is weaker than garlic.